jonhuang24/java/README.md

 ### Hooking it up over the web

 `Zen` has some built-in utility functions to share data with other `Zen` applications.
+The general way to connect your Zen applications over the web is to
+ - Use `Zen.connect` to join a lab where you can share data with other people.
+ - Make stuff in your regular `Zen` application move around.
+ - Use `Zen.write` to write labeled information about your moving stuff to your lab.
+ - Use `Zen.read` and `Zen.readInt` to read labeled information from your lab.
+ - Use the labeled information to move things around on your screen.

 To start off, add `Zen.connect` to the very top of your `main` method:
 ```java
 public class Drawing {
 	public static void main(String[] args) {